Guangzhou–Zhuhai railway: History

 This railway project was approved by the State Development Planning Commission in 1993.
 The construction originally started in 1997, but it was stopped later due to lack of funds.
 Construction was resumed in 2007; at the time, it was expected to be completed in 2011.
-However, work did not proceeded as fast as expected; as of December 2011, it was reported that although most of the critical components of the project was completed, there was still about 100 m to go at the Jiangmen tunnel (see below), and the Jiangbei Bridge was still under construction.
+However, work did not proceeded as fast as expected; as of December 2011, it was reported that although most of the critical components of the project was completed, about 100 meters still remained at the Jiangmen tunnel (see below), and the Jiangbei Bridge was still under construction.

-In mid-October 2012, it was reported that the construction work has been essentially completed.
+In mid-October 2012, it was reported that construction work had been essentially completed.
 The railway opened for freight traffic on December 30, 2012.